Giving young writers genuine choice is the best way I know to create an environment where they can flourish. -Ralph Fletcher

 - Teachers understand how essential it is that children are given time to write for a sustained period every day and to work on both class and personal writing projects.

-- Children are given at least one timetabled hour a week to engage in personal writing projects.
-However, the teachers also encouraged personal writing to be pursued in little pockets of time throughout the week.
+- Children are given timetabled opportunities to engage in personal writing projects.
+However, teachers also encourage personal writing to be pursued in little pockets of time throughout the week.

 - Children transfer knowledge and skills learnt in class writing projects and use them expertly and successfully in their personal ones.